🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš€ Startup Scene + 1.5 -- 15 Reine is a remote fishing village with no functional startup ecosystem; it is strictly a tourism and traditional industry hub.
+πŸš€ Startup Scene + 1.8 -- 15 Reine is a remote fishing village with minimal startup activity; most business is tourism-related.

 πŸš† TRANSPORTATION